 On 17 February the Soviets began their attack on Krivoi Rog, and five days later took the town.

 The Soviet forces then began to regroup in preparation for the complete liberation of Ukraine.
-In the north Ukraine is bounded by the Pripyet Marshes, which now started to influence the course of operations.
+In the north Ukraine is bounded by the Pripyet marshes, which now started to influence the course of operations.
 The eastern end of the marshes barred the progress of Marshal Sovetskogo Soyuza Konstantin K. Rokossovsky’s Belorussian Front from the area of Gomel, but to the south of the marshes Vatutin’s 1st Ukrainian Front was making rapid progress to the west, outstripping the Belorussian Front, and an operational gap was appearing between the two fronts.
-As Vatutin’s forces were about to make a left-wheel movement south to envelop von Manstein’s Heeresgruppe 'Süd', another formation was required to plug the gap, so a new 2nd Belorussian Front was formed under Kurochkin on 24 February in the area of Kovel, the new front comprising General Leytenant Pavel A. Belov’s 61st Army, General Leytenant Dmitri N. Gusev’s 47th Army and General Leytenant Vasili S. Popov’s 70th Army from the high command reserve.
+As Vatutin’s forces were about to make a left-wheel movement to the south to envelop von Manstein’s Heeresgruppe 'Süd', another formation was required to plug the gap, so a new 2nd Belorussian Front was formed under Kurochkin on 24 February in the area of Kovel, the new front comprising General Leytenant Pavel A. Belov’s 61st Army, General Leytenant Dmitri N. Gusev’s 47th Army and General Leytenant Vasili S. Popov’s 70th Army from the high command reserve.
 At this time Rokossovsky’s Belorussian Front was redesignated as the 1st Belorussian Front.

 Although the eastern part of Ukraine had been relatively free from partisan activity, the western portion with its woods and forests and its mixed Polish and Ukrainian population, was the operational area of many partisan groupings, the Poles being antagonistic to the Germans, Russians and Ukrainians, and the Ukrainians often against the Poles and either for or against the Soviets depending on whether or not their sympathies were communist or nationalist.
 The Ukrainian nationalist partisans ambushed Soviet troops and vehicles, and in one of these attacks on 29 February Vatutin, commanding the 1st Ukrainian Front and visiting the area of the 60th Army, received severe wounds from which he shortly died.
 The Soviets thus lost one of their most capable commanders, who was replaced by Zhukov.

-The Soviet strategy in southern Russia and Ukraine was based on the westward advance of Kurochkin’s 2nd Belorussian Front along the edge of the Pripyet Marshes in the direction of Kovel and Brest, and the southward drive of Zhukov’s 1st Ukrainian Front in the rear of von Manstein’s Heeresgruppe 'Süd' toward the Dniestr river.
+The Soviet strategy in southern Russia and Ukraine was based on the westward advance of Kurochkin’s 2nd Belorussian Front along the edge of the Pripyet marshes in the direction of Kovel and Brest, and the southward drive of Zhukov’s 1st Ukrainian Front in the rear of von Manstein’s Heeresgruppe 'Süd' toward the Dniestr river.
 Konev’s 2nd and Malinovsky’s 3rd Ukrainian Fronts were to move on parallel axes in a south-westerly direction on Jassy (Iaşi) and Odessa, while Tolbukhin’s 4th Ukrainian Front prepared to defeat the 17th Army and retake Crimea.

 The coming offensive was not unexpected by Heeresgruppe 'Süd', for while Hitler was still relying on the mud and Soviet exhaustion to give the German armies respite, the troops in the field were well aware that the Soviets possessed far greater mobility than did they themselves.
 The Soviet tank and motorised formations were better mechanised than their German counterparts, and while the German motorised formations were tied to the roads, their Soviet opponents had great numbers of US Lend-Lease trucks with four- and six-wheel drive, and were therefore able to operate across country in all but the very worst weathers.
 All German formations, whether motorised or infantry, suffered from a lack of motorisation and a deficiency of tracked vehicles and tractors, and were being worsted by a more numerous and more mobile opponent.
 The retreats in Ukraine had caused great losses in tanks and in motor vehicles, these being abandoned for lack of fuel or because they were awaiting repair and could not be moved.
 Many were lost simply because they could not be extricated from the mud.